-Avocados are a creamy and delicious treat, and July 31 marks National Avocado Day in the United States.
+Avocados are a creamy and delicious treat; they even have a National Day in their honor (July 31st marks National Avocado Day in the United States).
 What makes ‘em so special?
 Let’s find out!

 Avocados are thought to have originated in the southern parts of Central America.
 Scientists have found archaeological evidence of avocado trees being cultivated as far back as 5,000 BC.
 This tasty fruit has been a part of people’s diets for a while!

 The oldest known avocado pit was discovered in a site in Pueblo, Mexico, that was dated to 9,000 BC.

 Avocado trees grow wild in Central America.
 Small and dark-skinned with a large seed, or pit, avocados are also called a criollo.

 Spain, India, and even islands in the Philippines imported avocado trees from Central America.
 Now they are grown in tropical climates around the world.

 Mexico is still the largest producer of avocados.
 Farmers grow and harvest them by the millions of tons!